ThuHTN/recoil_clone_state_management_library/README.md

 # recoil_clone_state_management_liibrary

-I created this for my personal project by referencing recoil.js library.
+I have created this personal project by referencing the Recoil.js library.